bdboogie/DarkCourse/posts/captday.md

 layout: layouts/post.njk
 image: /img/w3images/captday001.jpg
 ---
-The following provides suggestion on how to organise your Captain's Day base on traditional and novel suggestions from the past.
-Of course its your day so dont be afraid to go off piste and put your stamp all over it.
+The following provides suggestions on how to organise your Captain's Day based on traditional and novel ideas from the past.
+Of course its your day, so dont be afraid to go off piste and put your stamp all over it.

 ![alt text]({{ image | url }} "Setting up the halfway house")